Me (book): Publication

 Me was released by Macmillan Publishers on 15 October 2019.
 Excerpts read by Taron Egerton (who portrayed John in the biographical film Rocketman) aired on BBC Radio 4's Book of the Week in the first week of its release.

 Reception

 Hadley Freeman, a writer for The Guardian, called the book "racy, pacy and crammed with scurrilous anecdotes", saying: "Elton makes fun of no one more than himself.
 He is utterly, astonishingly, hilariously self-lacerating."
 Variety dubbed the book "deeply dishy".
 A Time review said: "Like John’s songs, Me overflows with whimsical characters, twisted humor, winking self-aggrandizement and stark pathos.
 True to his spirit, it's a little silly and over the top, but it's also an absorbing and unfettered joy."

 In The Daily Telegraph, Neil McCormick said: "If you are in the market for an autobiography crammed with sex, drugs and rock and roll, Elton is clearly your man."

 In The Times, Will Hodgkinson said that John's "sad, funny memoir reveals the insecurities that drive his needy behaviour."

+Writing in The Independent, Roisin O'Connor considered that the autobiography was "full of warmth and candour" and found Elton John's reflections on his failings to be "deeply moving".
+An analysis in BBC News highlighted the theme of John's strained relationship with his father in the book.

+Janet Maslin of The New York Times praised John's memoir, stating that his "hard-won self-knowledge is what the book’s really about".
+Ron Dicker in the HuffPost, Justin Curto in Vulture and Patrick Ryan in USA Today all highlighted the recounted story of the awkward lunch party with Michael Jackson, noting John's frankness in his assessment of Jackson's mental health.